 The Firm will provide each new AR with a blank PROD assessment questionnaire to complete once the AR entity has been appointed by the FCA.
+The PROD assessment questionnaire is also available on Leo.
 Once the AR has completed the PROD assessment, the Firm will review it to establish the AR's current level of compliance with the rules and whether the AR is conducting its regulated activity as a manufacturer and/or a distributor.
-The Firm's review will be recorded in the Firm's version of the assessment questionnaire in Appendix Q. ARs should complete the required sections of the assessment themselves, as this will be picked up as part of monitoring, and report changes to the Firm.
-Existing ARs will be required to update and/or complete a new PROD assessment on an ad hoc basis also (launch of new product/fund, fund closes etc).
+The Firm's review will be recorded in the Firm's version of the assessment questionnaire in Appendix Q. ARs should complete the required sections of the assessment themselves, as this will be reviewed as part of monitoring, and report material changes (such as the appointment of an introducer) to the Firm.
+Existing ARs will be required to update and/or complete a new PROD assessment on an ad hoc basis also (launch of new product/fund, initial and subsequent fund closes, etc).